openstack-archive/surveil/doc/source/webui/directives/table.rst

 cell-other-fields
 *****************
-A column who can grouping  some value from father inputSource’s table object.
-You can see all this value when you clicked on the cell
+A column that groups values from the parent inputSource’s table object.

 ::